 The fuel system with its single storage tank is diagrammed in this image.
 (Picture from TM 9-2300-224-10.)

 The drain plug for the fuel tank was above the left rear fender, which had a channel formed into its top for this purpose.
 (Picture from TM 9-2300-224-10.)

-The battery box could be found at the right rear corner of the passenger compartment.
+Two 12-volt batteries were connected in series for the 24-volt electrical system, and the battery box could be found at the right rear corner of the passenger compartment.
 On vehicles serial number F4 through F1283, a retainer attached to the seat backrest by a spring would fit into a slot in the battery box cover to hold it closed, as in the left image.
 On vehicles F1284 through F3084, two latches on the front of the box cover engaged two rings on the seat backrest to secure the cover.
 On vehicles after F3084, a latch on each side of the box cover engaged rings on the front corners of the cover to secure it, shown in the right image.
 (Picture from TM 9-2300-224-10.)

 The engine exhaust pipe is seen rising out of the exhaust grille.
 The air intake grille can be seen inboard of the exhaust grille.
 A lifting eye is bolted to the front slope.
 Below the lifting eye is the right headlight cluster; inboard of the lifting eye is the horn and stowage for a shovel.

 An entry door was provided in the rear ramp, and it is open on this vehicle.
 A water can is stowed on the right rear fender, and a tow cable is wound on the rear ramp.
 The right hand taillight can be seen above the water can, and inboard of this is a telephone connector.

 A view of the interior with the ramp lowered is given here.
 (Picture from TM 9-2300-224-10.)